Geofffff/OptimalExecution/README.md

 - Test target network concept [DONE]
 - Add Sutton and Barto n step approach
 - Prioritised Sampling
-- Distributional Agent
+- Distributional Agent [DONE]
-	#### Distributional Agent
-		- Dynamic V_min and V_max dependent on vol etc?

 ### Simulator
 - Silent training option
 - Major rework needed once its working
 - Evaluation option to continue from random strategy [Think about this - not sure its necessary, problem is markov]
-- [IMPORTANT] Track action values and calculate how they diverge from theoretical ones
+- Track action values and calculate how they diverge from theoretical ones [DONE]
-- Investigate what this suboptimal strategy is that agents converge to
+- Investigate what this suboptimal strategy is that agents converge to [SEMI DONE]

+#### Simulator Version 2
+- Transition to Wandb:
+	- test metric tracking
+	- remove live plots
+	- integrate agent hyperparameters
+	- sweep integration

 ### Market Models and Environment
 - Add new market models
 - Expand the feature set

 ### Reading